Stuk/sublime-edit-history/Readme.markdown

 "Rules"
 -------

-* A new edit location is only created if it is greater than 5 lines away from the previous saved edit location.
+* A new edit location is only created if it is greater than 5 lines away from the previous saved edit location. ( number customizable via settings file )
 * When you go back to a point and then create a new edit location all the "future" locations are cleared, as in a web-browser.

 Commands